kkrt-labs/kakarot-docs/docs/starknet/survival-guide.md

 # Kakarot Starknet Sepolia - Quick Start

-Welcome to the Kakarot Testnet Survival Guide!
+Welcome to the Kakarot Starknet Sepolia Testnet Survival Guide!
+Kakarot has officially entered its last Testnet phase: an EVM environment on Starknet Sepolia L2.
 This document aims to provide all the necessary links and information to navigate the Testnet well.

 ## Useful Links